Last updated on May 19, 2026

 Sol Ring | Illustration by Joseph Meehan

-While fast mana can certainly fit into various themes and deck archetypes, one undeniable truth remains: Having more mana than your opponents in the early game is key to securing victory.
-Because of this, WotC has made a โ€œcommitmentโ€ not to print cards like Dockside Extortionist again, as theyโ€™re considered a โ€œmistakeโ€ due to the proven impact they pose on multiplayer formats.
+While fast mana can certainly fit into various themes and deck archetypes, one undeniable truth remains: Having more mana than your opponents puts you in an advantageous spot early on.
+Mana ramp and support will always be a thing that is tried and refined, but WotC has made a โ€œcommitmentโ€ not to print cards like Dockside Extortionist again, as theyโ€™re considered a โ€œmistakeโ€ due to the proven impact they pose on multiplayer formats.

 What do you think?
-Is this list complete, or would you make it broader by including cards like Food Chain?
+Is this list complete, or would you make it broader by including cards like Badgermole Cub?
 Let us know in the comments or on Discord!

 Take care, and see you next time!